-We have several pocket gardens, each in its own micro-climate.
+We are not a farm, however we have several pocket gardens, each in its own micro-climate.
 We grow fruit and vegetables to supplement our largely-organic diet.
 We also developing a Japanese water garden, with ponds and waterfalls.
 The house is a light-filled home perched above the garden with panoramic views of the changing waters of Booth Canal.

-Work is varied and you often have options to choose from.
-These include gardening, weeding, landscaping, including a Japanese garden, light construction, carpentry projects, collecting and splitting and stacking firewood, food management and preserving and -- as Shera is an inspiring artist with a serious studio who is on a miraculous recovery from a stroke (!!)-- the chance to be involved in assisting her with her projects.
+Chores are varied and you often have options to choose from.
+These include gardening, weeding, landscaping, including a Japanese garden, light construction, carpentry projects, collecting and splitting and stacking firewood, food management and preserving and -- as we have a beautiful gallery her filled with inspiring works of my partner Shera there is the chance to be involved in assisting in the gallery.

 We always want to know who you are and what you want from being with us, in order to support you getting the best out of being here.
 Please check our reviews from other sites.

 We both have skills in supporting others in personal transformation and can often offer you ways to discover insights to living more consciously, joyfully and on purpose.

 We always encourage creativity and play.
 Shera has had a large art gallery and studio on both Galiano and Salt Spring islands--her artwork is everywhere here--and you will always be encouraged here to express your own creativity!